LinerSu/nyu-pl-spring-20-rec/Week 15/README.md

 		```
 		- What is the value of `y`?
 If thread `T1` goes first, then `y` will be `1`, but if `T2` executes first, then `y` does not change its value.
 		- This is a race condition caused by data races.
-	- Deadlock situation: it happend when a process or thread holds a resource and waits for another resource held by another waiting process.
+	- Deadlock situation: it happend when a process or a thread holds a resource and waits for another resource held by another waiting process / thread.
 However, the waiting process state forevers because each requested resource is used by another process.
 		- For example:
 			<p align="center">
 			  <img src="img/deadlock.png" height="70%" width="70%">
 			</p>
 		- Picture from a lecture - [Concurrent Programming](https://github.com/nyu-pl-fa18/class14/blob/master/class14.pdf).
 	- Weak memory consistency: the behaviours of accessing memory through multiple processes / threads might be inconsistent.
 The reason might be the optimization of code scheduling or delaying updates of memory.
 		- Consider this example, suppose we have two threads share variables `x` and `y`:
 		```python
 		# Suppose variable x and y are initialized to 0.
 		T1: x = 1    |  T2: y = 1
 		    print y  |      print x
 		```
 		- What does the program print?
-		- It depends on the compiler and hardware optimizations.
+It depends on the compiler and hardware optimizations.
 The behaviours are unpredictable.
 			- For instance, program might print results where `y = 1` and `x = 0`.
 			<p align="center">
 			  <img src="img/weak.png" height="70%" width="70%">